Skip to main content

 A Consultation Process Built for Cash for Grass Conversion

-Provider network familiar with the SNWA Water Smart Landscapes application, pre-inspection, and post-inspection process — and with the documentation that keeps a rebate on track from approval through payout.
+Provider network is familiar with the SNWA Water Smart Landscapes application, pre-inspection, post-inspection, and conservation-easement documentation that keeps a rebate moving from approval through payout.

-Provider network is familiar with the 2027 AB 356 non-functional turf removal timeline for HOA, commercial, multifamily, and government properties — and with the board-approval workflows that come with HOA conversions.
+Provider network is familiar with the January 1, 2027 AB 356 nonfunctional-turf irrigation prohibition for HOA, commercial, multifamily, and government properties — and the board-approval workflow that comes with HOA conversions.

-Consultation requests are matched to designer capacity, project scope, and service-area location before anything is scheduled.
-If a project is not a fit, we say so up front.
+Consultation requests are matched to provider capacity, project scope, and service-area location before anything is scheduled.
+If a project is not a fit, we say so up front rather than passing it along.

-Final design scope and itemized pricing are confirmed in writing by your designer after the on-site assessment — never invoiced as a surprise after work has started.
+Final design scope and itemized pricing are confirmed in writing by your assigned provider after the on-site assessment — never invoiced as a surprise after work has started.

 Call (702) 555-0100Free Xeriscape Consultation · Las Vegas Valley